 Transmission of shares under the model articles of association

 Under the default model articles, which many companies have, beneficiaries of shares inherited under a will or intestacy rules are recognised as having titles to those shares.
 However, they do not have the right to attend or vote at general meetings or agree to proposed written resolutions unless they write to the company requesting to become the registered holders of the inherited shares.

 The transmittee (the person who inherits the shares) may make a written request to the company to have someone else registered as the holder of the inherited shares and execute an instrument of transfer in respect of it, but this can be a complex and time-consuming process that often creates uncertainty for everyone involved.

-To avoid such difficulties, it is best to alter the model articles or create bespoke articles to incorporate specific provisions regulating the transfer of shares.
+To avoid having to deal with such difficulties when a company shareholder dies, it is best to alter the model articles or create bespoke articles to incorporate specific provisions regulating the transfer of shares.
 It is also sensible for companies with two or more shareholders to draw up a private shareholders’ agreement that sets out clear and precise share transfer rules and procedures.
 Furthermore, the terms of shareholders’ wills in respect of their shares should be consistent with the provisions set out in the articles and shareholders’ agreement.